MiliThakrar/Book-Recommendations/README.md

 While FunkSVD performed better in terms of RMSE, the hybrid model ensures better diversity and cold start handling.

-Here's an updated version of your README with a clear mention that the model `.pkl` files are hosted on your S3 bucket, seamlessly integrated into the relevant sections:

----

 ## 🤝 Final Outcomes

 * Successfully implemented a hybrid book recommender system.